Anissima/Depression/README.md

 - ROC curves and Precision-Recall curves:
 	- precision_recall_multi_nested_cv.pdf -> precision-recall curve for the multimdality and hybrid model
  	- ROC_multi_nested_cv.pdf -> ROC curve for the multimodality and hybrid model
+ 	- ROC_universal.pdf -> ROC curve for the multimodality and universal model
+ 	- precision_recall_multi_universal_cv.pdf -> precision-recall curve for the multimdality and universal model
 - SHAP values:
 	-  shap_combined_features_RF_patient_out_predict.pdf -> the SHAP values for the best universal model with Leave-One-Patient-Out, multimodal approach and Random Forest classifier
 	-  shap_combined_features_RF_smote_patient_out_predict.pdf -> the SHAP values for the best universal model with Leave-One-Patient-Out, multimodal approach and Random Forest classifier and SMOTE